Spacebrew/spacebrew.js/README.md

 ```

 **Constructor Parameters**
 The constructor parameters, `server`, `name`, `description`, and `options` are all optional.
-The options parameter supports two options: `port`, an integer that specifies the port number of the spacebrew server, `debug`, a boolean value that turns on console messages when set to true, and `reconnect`, a boolean variable that turns off automatic reconnect when set to false.
+The options parameter supports three options: `port`, an integer that specifies the port number of the spacebrew server, `debug`, a boolean value that turns on console messages when set to true, and `reconnect`, a boolean variable that turns off automatic reconnect when set to false.
 When running in a browser, the Spacebrew Client library will look for the server hostname, app name, app description, and server port setting in the query string; using `server`, `name`, `description`, `port` as keys.

 If server is not specified in the query string or constructor, then the app will attempt to connect to a Spacebrew server hosted locally.
 The name will default to the app's full URL, if no name is provided via the query string or constructor.
 The description will remain blank if no description is specified.
 If you want to connect to the cloud server just point spacebrew to `sandbox.spacebrew.cc`.